 Side effects with TMS are usually mild and go away as treatments continue.
 The most commonly reported side effect is headache.
 A small number of people may experience random facial twitches or scalp pain in the area where the coil was placed.
 Again, these side effects are usually short-lived and decrease as treatments progress.

-Treatments take under 45 minutes and are done 5 days a week for up to 6 weeks (about 30 TMS sessions).
+Treatments take under 45 minutes and are done 5 days a week over a period of 6-8 weeks (around 30 sessions).
 Individual responses vary, so we may prescribe you a different number of sessions.
 Your doctor will closely monitor your progress throughout treatment to provide optimal results.